Choosing Your AR-15 Lower Receiver Parts

 - Grip.
 The grip or “pistol grip” is standard for any AR-15.
 The basic grip can be used by left- or right-handed shooters.
 If you want to upgrade, you can find one that’s specialized for either hand or one that’s simply more comfortable for your hold.

-- Takedown Pins.
+- Takedown and Pivot Pins.
 The takedown pins help make the AR-15 very easy to disassemble.
 They come with springs and detents to hold the pins on the lower receiver once you separate the upper and lower receivers for cleaning or repair.
 You can find ones made of various materials or ones that are easier to release.

 - Receiver Extension (Buffer Tube).
 This is the tube that goes on the back of the lower receiver.
 The butt stock fits over it, and it holds the buffer and spring assembly.